XyuWang/BTC_on_China/README.md

 # What's This?
-it show BTC's price at https://btcchina.com/
+It show BTC's price at https://btcchina.com/

 Like:
 * Time: 4/8 00:12 Price: 1057.50 +0.49